Icinga/icingadb/doc/03-Configuration.md

-dump-signals             | Dump signals received from Icinga. heartbeat                | Icinga heartbeats received through Redis. high-availability        | Manages responsibility of Icinga DB instances. history-retention        | Deletes historical data that exceed their configured retention period. history-sync             | Synchronization of history entries from Redis to MySQL. overdue-sync             | Calculation and synchronization of the overdue status of checkables. redis                    | Redis connection status and queries. runtime-updates          | Runtime updates of config objects after the initial config synchronization.
+dump-signals             | Dump signals received from Icinga. heartbeat                | Icinga heartbeats received through Redis. high-availability        | Manages responsibility of Icinga DB instances. history-sync             | Synchronization of history entries from Redis to MySQL. overdue-sync             | Calculation and synchronization of the overdue status of checkables. redis                    | Redis connection status and queries. retention                | Deletes historical data that exceed their configured retention period. runtime-updates          | Runtime updates of config objects after the initial config synchronization.

 ### Duration String <a id="duration-string"></a>